7 Blood Tests To Ask For At Your Annual Physical + How To Get Them Covered By Insurance

 Thyroid disorders are incredibly common, affecting one in 10 women, and about 60% of people with a thyroid problem are unaware of their condition—and thus, unable to manage it appropriately.
-Hypothyroidism (or low thyroid function), especially the common autoimmune type called Hashimoto's thyroiditis, is often missed as a hidden cause of fertility problems and miscarriage.
+Hypothyroidism (or low thyroid function), especially the common autoimmune type called Hashimoto's thyroiditis, is often missed as a hidden cause of fertility problems and pregnancy loss.

 This is why nearly every doctor I spoke with recommended some degree of thyroid testing for women (at least a thyroid-stimulating hormone, or TSH, test), and a more comprehensive thyroid panel for women experiencing unexplainable weight gain or loss, chronic fatigue, cold intolerance, hair loss, forgetfulness, constipation, and feeling generally depressed.
 For these women, Godwin-Gorga likes to run a panel of five tests: TSH, free T4, free T3, reverse T3, and two types of thyroid antibody levels called anti-TPO and anti-thyroglobulin.